 - Accommodate at least 3,500 presenters in concurrent presentations (approximately 45 presentation rooms)

 - Provide adequate A/V and wireless bandwidth within the budget allocated for technology by the CCCC Executive Committee

 - Be located within walking or public transportation distance from hotels

 Meanwhile, the convention location must:

-- Have a number of hotels (including the main conference hotel) with rooms for less than $200/night
+- Have a number of hotels (including the main conference hotel) with rooms at reasonable rates for the locale

 - Be located near a major airport

 - Be aligned with the principles and values articulated in the CCCC mission

 Convention sites are chosen on a rotation: East, Midwest, West, Midwest, East, Midwest, etc.